 - There is an inherent financial risk involved in the possibility of trip schedule changes or cancellation.
 Experience Israel Now promises to refund a maximum amount of money to travelers who must cancel.
 However, money given to airlines, hotels and travel agents as deposits or payments is usually not refunded in such cases.
 In short, if you must cancel your trip, you will not receive a full refund.
 The closer the cancellation to the actual date of travel, the larger the financial loss is likely to be.

 If you would like to make your own flight arrangements, you can.
 Once in Israel you would also be responsible for your own transportation to our first place of lodging unless you arrive at the airport when our main group of travelers arrives.
 If you choose this “land-only” option, we promise to help you make the connection with our group as smoothly and as quickly as possible.
 Many travelers have, indeed, taken this option on past tours.
-We are waiting on travel to resume to determine the price of our land-only options.
+Contact us for details of your particular situation.

 If you would like an upgrade in seating, you’ll want to choose the land-only option and make your own arrangements.
 We are not able to make upgrades or select seats when purchasing a block of tickets.